determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-k8s/k8s-dev-guide.rst

  Set up a Determined Environment
 *********************************

-Before installing Determined, you will need to install the dependencies specified in the `contributing guide <https://github.com/determined-ai/determined/blob/master/CONTRIBUTING.md>`__.
+Before installing Determined, install the dependencies specified in the `contributing guide <https://github.com/determined-ai/determined/blob/master/CONTRIBUTING.md>`__.

 You can use ``apt`` and ``pip`` to install most of the dependencies, but you will need to download